Developers-Institute/Student-Handbook/README.md

 Cheating - giving any fraudulent response, and Plagiarism - taking and using another’s work as one’s own without proper acknowledgment; is categorised as Academic misconduct.
 Where Academic misconduct is alleged evaluation and disciplinary procedures will be followed., severe penalties will be imposed for confirmed misconduct.
 Developers Institute reserves the right to use electronic systems to detect academic misconduct.
 Students will be notified where such systems are in place.
-For further information refer to the [*Academic Integrity Policy*]('https://github.com/Developers-Institute/Academic-Intergrity-Policy'), and the [*Assessment Policy*]('https://github.com/Developers-Institute/Assessment-Policy').
+For further information refer to the [*Academic Integrity Policy*](https://github.com/Developers-Institute/Academic-Intergrity-Policy), and the [*Assessment Policy*](https://github.com/Developers-Institute/Assessment-Policy).

 ## Assessment Appeal Form.
-Please download the Assessment Appeal Form [here](https://github.com/Developers-Institute-Internal/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy/raw/master/Assessment%20Appeal%20Form.pdf)
+Please download the Assessment Appeal Form [here](https://github.com/Developers-Institute/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy/raw/master/Assessment%20Appeal%20Form.pdf)

 ## Suggestions and Complaints.
 A student may wish to offer a suggestion or complain about a decision, action or experience.
 A suggestion can be uploaded anonymously to a digital suggestion box hosted by Typeform.

-All complaints should be brought to the attention of Developers Institute in the first instance by following the procedures set out in the *Student Concerns, Complaints, Academic Appeals and Disciplinary Policy* available on the Developers Institute website: www.developersinstitute.ac.nz.
+All complaints should be brought to the attention of Developers Institute in the first instance by following the procedures set out in the [*Student Concerns, Complaints, Academic Appeals and Disciplinary Policy*](https://github.com/Developers-Institute/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy) available on the Developers Institute website: www.developers.ac.nz.
 Students must make every attempt to resolve any concerns they may have, at the earliest opportunity with those most directly involved within the programme or service area in which it originated.

 Where the student wishes to make a complaint, they should follow the complaints process stating the nature of the complaint and outlining the steps already taken to address the issue.
 To ensure that complaints can be resolved effectively, a complaint must be lodged within 3 months of the event occurring.